CodeWithSomesh/CodeWithSomesh/README.md

 FrontEnd Developer.
 On My Journey to be a Full-Stack Developer.
 ----------------------------------------------------

-I have completed my Diploma in Computer Science at Inti International College, Penang, Malaysia.
-I have learned principles of UX & UI Design, programming languages such as Python, C++, Java, Xamarin as well as software, including Oracle and Ubuntu.
+I completed my Computer Science Diploma at Inti International College, Penang, Malaysia.
+I have learned principles of UX & UI Design, programming languages such as Python, C++, Java, and Xamarin as well as software, including R Studios, Oracle, Ubuntu, and OpenMandriva.

 I ultimately decided to be a Web Developer as I am passionate about creating a web design from scratch and turning it into a beautiful and completely functional website.